Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Programming/Compiler.md

 }
 ```

-When this [[program]] is compiled it will always return 3.
+When this [[program]] is compiled it will always return `3`.
 To reduce the amount of commands being run on the [[CPU]] we can calculate results and remove unnecessary code.
 This will also reduce the size of the [[Binary]].
+This can also reduce the size of the program since there are less instructions.